deepanshu-yadav/devopsprojects23/README.md

 ## Use Kubernetes

+We have deployed the kubernetes application in two ways.

+1. Simple Kubenetes
+2. Persistent Volume and Persistent Volume Claim.

 ### Simple deployment

-make sure you have run the  minikube cluster
+Make sure you have run the  minikube cluster

 ```
  minikube start  --memory 12000  --cpus 2